ealirbd/rivalstoken/README.md

 # rivalstoken
 The RVLS Project is a revolutionary P2E ecosystem featuring three tokens across multiple blockchains.
 It supports animal shelters and includes a variety of NFT collections, a streaming series, and digital trading card games.
+With mobile apps and digital trading card games already available, Rivals continues to expand, developing more blockchain and NFT games, as well as NFT staking.
+This provides an immersive and dynamic experience for gamers and NFT enthusiasts while contributing to a meaningful cause.